htmlburger/wpemerge-theme/docs/README.md

 - ES6 for JavaScript.
 Separate bundles are created for front-end, administration and login pages.
 - [Webpack](https://webpack.js.org/) to transpile and bundle assets, create sprites, optimize images etc.
 - [Browsersync](https://www.browsersync.io/) for synchronized browser development.
+- Autoloading for all classes in the `App\` namespace.
 - Automatic, fool-proof style and script cache breaker.
 - Optional CSS packages:
     - Boostrap 4